 Overall, the air conditioning system consists of about 10 km of closed-circuit piping, about 7 km for the main circuit, and 3 km for the secondary one, which from the plants bring chilled and tempered water to the rooms and to the supercomputer.

-The pipes have a total flow rate, between warm and chilled water, of approximately 500 m3.
+The pipes contain a total, between warm and chilled water, of approximately 500 m3.

 The cooling capacity required for air conditioning has been divided into four units that feed two separate circuits and with the relative systems, operating at two different temperatures.